elk-audio/elk-docs/documents/elk_examples_overview.md

 3. [lv2vst_plugin.tar.xz](https://bitbucket.org/mindswteam/elk-examples/downloads/lv2vst_plugin.tar.xz) - the lv2vst plugin, and it's corresponding .whitelist file, referring it to which LV2 plugin it should load.
 4. [mod-mda-JX10.lv2.tar.xz](https://bitbucket.org/mindswteam/elk-examples/downloads/mod-mda-JX10.lv2.tar.xz) - the LV2 MDA JX 10 plugin.

-Again, the instructions for the VST 3 example in the [Getting Started Guide](getting_started_with_development_kit.md), translate straightforwardly also for this example.
+Again, the instructions for the VST 3 example in the guide "[Get Started With the ELK Development Kit Software](getting_started_with_development_kit_software.md)" , translate straightforwardly also for this example.

 The extra preparation step is needed however, to extract the `mod-mda-JX10.lv2.tar.xz` file content to /usr/lib/lv2/mod-mda-JX10.lv2.
 This is one of the paths where LV2 plugins should be installed, according to the LV2 standards conventions.

-## ELK Multi FX Example
+## Elk Multi FX Example

 This example requires the following files: